indervirbanipal/deep-learning-using-tensor-flow/README.md

 **GD vs Stochastic GD**

 While in GD, you have to run through ALL the samples in your training set to do a single update for a parameter in a particular iteration, in SGD, on the other hand, you use ONLY ONE or SUBSET of training sample from your training set to do the update for a parameter in a particular iteration.
 If you use SUBSET, it is called Minibatch Stochastic gradient Descent.
+Thus, if the number of training samples are large, in fact very large, then using gradient descent may take too long because in every iteration when you are updating the values of the parameters, you are running through the complete training set.
+On the other hand, using SGD will be faster because you use only one training sample and it starts improving itself right away from the first sample.